punk-security/dnsReaper/docs/digitalocean.md

 The API key should be limited to read-only access.

 The `--do-domains` option is used to limit the domains that are being scanned.
-Multiple can be provided by separating each domain with a comma, eg:
+Multiple domains can be provided by separating each domain with a comma, eg:
 `--do-domains first.domain.example,second.domain.example`